 The word parfum is actually unfortunately a very broad term used in the industry to hide a group of aromatic chemical ingredients.
 There are also chemical-free groupings of aromatic ingredients that help to fight off bacterial infections in creams.
 I purchase a parfum that is a mixture of antibacterial gums of vanilla bean and almond.
 It is very exciting.
-I have heard Australian organic standards are looking at it to pass it as an organic preserver.
-Yay – at last!
+I have heard Australian organic standards are looking to pass it as an organic preserver.
+Yay, at last!

 Coconut oil that has been processed to become an emulsifier.

 I use a certified organic vegetable extracted glycerin that is not palm oil based.
 It helps with the longevity of creams through antibacterial qualities.

 Herbs steeped in hot water to create an extract from woody herbs, flowers, stems and fruit.